s21507BBacon/ghplanner2/README.md

 #### Cloud Deployment with GitLab CI/CD

-For deploying to production with GitLab pipelines, MongoDB Atlas, and Cloudflare:
+For deploying to production with GitLab pipelines, Neon PostgreSQL, and Cloudflare:

 1. **📋 Step-by-Step Guide**: See [SETUP_GUIDE.md](./SETUP_GUIDE.md) - **START HERE!** Complete walkthrough with every step
 2. **✅ Checklist**: See [DEPLOYMENT_CHECKLIST.md](./DEPLOYMENT_CHECKLIST.md) - Track your progress